Accessibility

 Outdoor Gardens

 The Conservatory has approximately 10 acres of outdoor gardens and winding pathways, many of which are paved.
 Some side pathways are gravel or sand and therefore not suitable for all mobility devices.
+Please note, active beehives are located on the south end of the campus.

 Sensory Garden